 6000 The Graduate Seminar

-The seminar is designed to afford graduate students first-hand experience of mature philosophical discussion, presentation of papers and responses to papers of faculty members.
+The seminar is designed to afford graduate students first-hand experience of mature philosophical discussion and presentation of papers.

 6011-6016 Author and Area Seminars

 A subset of these courses is offered annually, as resources permit.

 - 6011 Ancient and Medieval Philosophy- Detailed study of one philosopher in the ancient and/or medieval period.

 - 6012 Modern Philosophy - Detailed study of one philosopher in the modern period.